n1cfury/takinacissp/domain3.md

 ### Security Architecture and Engineering

 ## Elevator pitch:
 Biggest and most technical of the eight domains.
 This one focuses on security at the design level.
 Security Models, principles, and architecture.
 A lot of content related to applied cryptography.
+Not a lot on Malware, but does cover the basics.

 **Remove later**